Cosmetic Microbiome Studies

 Standard package: Same as the basic package, with the inclusion of species identification in selected bacterial colonies.
 This package provides more detailed information on the composition of skin microbiome at the species level.

 Premium package: Same as the basic package, along with Next Generation Sequencing (NGS) analysis of the samples taken.
+Swabbing, DNA isolation, NGS analysis and subsequent analysis of the results are done in our facilities.
 Bioinformatics and statistical analysis of results make this package the most sensitive and suitable to reveal the effect of your product on the entire skin microbiome during the study period.
+Best suited for products that have an unknow action on the skin microbiome or, if an extensive study is required.

 Skin Friendly Preservation